-e.
-The parameter field is disabled because the Deploy process does not have any required parameters.
-If it had a required credential parameter for the pipeline run, click 1 Required to view the required parameter consisting of one credential parameter.
+If the process has a required parameter for the pipeline run, such as a credential parameter, a message with the number of required parameters (such as 1 Required) appears in the Parameter field.
 You can enter the path to the credential, browse to it, select the Parameter Credential or Credential binding, or select a user-defined credential that is attached to the project associated with the pipeline.

-11. Click Requires Definition for the second task in the list, define the task, and click OK to save the task definition.
+12. Click Requires Definition for the second task in the list, define the task, and click OK to save the task definition.